-On Friday, I presented you with a bit of local history in the form of the Mecklenburg Declaration of Independence.
-Yesterday was the celebration of Meck-Dec Day.
+On Wednesday, 20 May 2020, I presented you a piece on the first Declaration of Independence, a year before Thomas Jefferson’s document.
 Today, permit me to introduce you to the hero of the Mecklenburg Declaration of Independence, Captain James Jack.

 Born in 1731, Jack was was the oldest of nine children of Patrick and Lillis McAdoo Jack.
 Rumors say his grandfather was Reverend William Jack of Laggan Presbyterian in Northern Ireland.
 Reverend Jack was removed from his post by King Charles II for issues of nonconformity to the dictates of the Church of England.
 The Jacks lived southwest of Chambersburg, Pennsylvania, but they left the area during The French and Indian War, moving to North Carolina.

 Around 1760, the Jacks located in Thyatira, one of the first Presbyterian communities to be established west of the Yadkin River.
-The current Thyatira Presbyterian Church is located ten miles west of Salisbury and is thought to been founded around 1753.
+The current Thyatira Presbyterian Church is located ten miles west of Salisbury, North Carolina, and is thought to been founded around 1753.
 It was known over the years as Lower Meeting House and as Cathey’s Meeting House.
 The community surrounding it were of Scotch-Irish and German descent.
+[As a side note, several of my relatives were part of this community.]
 Thyatira took more of an “old school” approach to the church services, ignoring the exuberance of the Great Awakening.
 One of the church’s most well-known ministers was Samuel McCorkle, who took over the reins in August 1777.
 McCorkle was a great proponent of religion and of education.
 He established what is thought to be the first normal school in America, Zion-Parnassus Academy.
 In 1798, when the fledgling University of North Carolina held its first commencement, six of the seven graduates were from Zion-Parnassus.

 In 1766, James Jack married Margaret Houston, and the couple soon moved to Charlotte, where the elder Mr. Jack had purchased lots on the south side of West Trade Street.
 The family built a house on one of the lots and operated a tavern out of it.
 James Jack earn a fortune from real estate speculation.
 He was later appointed as a tax collector, as well as an overseer of the poor in Mecklenburg County.